 The city walls encompass the entire old town – in the northwest is the main tower (Gradenigo Tower) and then there is the tower known as Repeno in the northeast.

-For a small entrance fee, you can walk around the city walls (however, it is not like a circle and you need to turn around at some points), which takes about 15-30 minutes.
+It is one of the best-preserved city walls in Montenegro and for a small entrance fee, you can walk around the city walls.
+However, it is not like a circle and you need to turn around at some points, which takes about 15-30 minutes.
 You have lovely views of the old town and also of the Adriatic Coast.

 I am not sure whether I liked the views from the town walls or from the Citadel more – I suggest visiting both as it is just a 2-3€ entrance fee for each.
 But if you only want to visit one, then I recommend the Citadel (or maybe the town walls?
 Oh my, I really do not know…).